 With 50.3MP, the 5DS offers a higher resolution than the A7R III (42.2MP), but the 5DS has smaller individual pixels (pixel pitch of 4.14μm versus 4.52μm for the A7R III).
-Moreover, the A7R III is a somewhat more recent model (by 2 years and 8 months) than the 5DS, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+Moreover, the A7R III is a much more recent model (by 2 years and 8 months) than the 5DS, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the A7R III has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 Unlike the 5DS, the A7R III has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).